PreciselyData/PreciselyAPIsSDK-Java/README.md

 PreciselyAPIs Java SDK facilitates you to build Java applications using Precisely APIs.
 ### Getting Started
 To get started with Java SDK, you must first register at [Precisely APIs Home Page](https://developer.precisely.com/) and obtain your API Key and Secret to get started with the Java SDK and call Precisely APIs.
-For more information refer to [â€˜Getting Started with Java SDKâ€™](https://developer.precisely.com/apis/docs/index.html#Java%20SDK/java_intro.html) section in documentation.
+For more information refer to [‘Getting Started with Java SDK’](https://developer.precisely.com/apis/docs/index.html#Java%20SDK/java_intro.html) section in documentation.

 ## Requirements